 The monument to Lane’s North Carolina Brigade is southwest of Gettysburg on West Confederate Avenue.
-(Tour map: West Confederate Avenue – Pt.
-2)
+(West Confederate Avenue – Pt.
+2 tour map)

 The brigade was commanded by Brigadier General James H. Lane, a Virginia Military Institute graduate (VMI 1854) and a professor there and at the North Carolina Military Institute.
 Lane briefly took over the division when Pettigrew was mortally wounded on July 1.
 He returned to command of the brigade when Major General Isaac Trimble was given command of the division and led it through Pickett’s Charge, then once again took command of the division after Trimble was wounded in the charge.